Fewer stimuli, more enjoyment

 Stimulus-sensitive children and adults don’t feel safe in a place with too many stimuli.
 So we try to reduce the number of stimuli in as many ways as we can.

-We limit visitor numbers to 250 and dim the light and sound as much as possible.
+We allow no more than 375 visitors, and we minimise light and sound as much as possible.
 For instance, we switch off the public address system and (where possible) the screens.
+Furthermore, you can arrive and leave whenever you want.

 Is it all getting too much?

-We understand completely.
-We have provided low-stimulus rest areas with teepees where people can take refuge, books to read (aloud) and weighted cuddly toys to help people catch their breath.
+We know the feeling.
+That’s why we have provided three low-stimulus relaxation rooms with books to read, weighted cuddly toys and more to help people catch their breath.

 Our staff are also given training about autism and they keep an extra eye on things on low-stimulus day.